Wikia/discreETLy/dashboard/plugins/tables/README.md

 - `dag_id` - id of a DAG that contains the task required for the mapping
 - `task_id` - id of the task that populates the table

+If several DAGs use the same table, it needs to be redeclared with each `dag_id` for the table to be supported by `Tables managed by DAG` view.

 See [example file](tables.yaml.template) for more details on the data structure.

 The application will automatically ingest the definition of the tables and map them to particular tasks.